GSA-TTS/handbook/pages/training-and-development/working-groups-and-guilds-101.md

 ---
-title: Working groups, guilds, and other communities
+title: Working Groups, Guilds, and other Communities of Practice
 redirect_from:
   - /general-contacts-and-listservs/
   - /working-groups-and-guilds-101/